With a large family breakfast usually goes one of two ways:

 - In a large bowl, sift together the flour, baking powder, salt and sugar.
 Make a well in the center and pour in the milk, vanilla, egg, and melted butter; mix until smooth.

-- Using a 1/4 cup as a scoop, put batter into a muffin tin that has been greased/sprayed/buttered.
+- Using a ¼ cup as a scoop, put batter into the prepared muffin tin.

-- Choose your garnish (fruit, bacon, egg, chocolate chip) and use about a tablespoon for each muffin.
-Be sure to press the garnish down into the batter.
+- Choose your desired toppings (fruit, bacon, chocolate chip, etc) and use about a tablespoon for each muffin.
+Be sure to press the toppings down into the batter.

 - Bake for 10-12 minutes.